fabianmartins/alienattack.workshop/README.md

 # AWS Alien Attack Workshop

+**DISCLAIMER:** AWS Alien Attack, and all complementary resources are provided without any guarantees, and you're not recommended to use it for production-grade workloads.
+The intention is to provide content to build and learn.

+***

 Welcome to the AWS Alien Attack workshop.

 The purpose of AWS Alien Attack is to create a fun environment where you can test and think about different aspects of serverless architectures for near real-time data processing pipelines at AWS.
 You can use Alien Attack to think, exercise, discuss, and talk about best practices for development, about security, databases, and so on.